Nude photos, videos and digital sexual abuse against teenagers

 Digital sexual abuse

-Some examples of digital sexual abuse can be if someone:
+Examples of digital sexual abuse can be if someone:

-• sends you unsolicited sexual photos, videos, or messages
+• Sends you unsolicited sexual photos, videos, or messages.

-• takes sexual pictures or videos of you without permission
+• Takes sexual pictures or videos of you without permission.

-• pressures you to send them nude photos or videos of yourself
+• Pressures you to send them nude photos or videos of yourself.

 This is usually called digital sexual abuse because most often digital devices are used, such as the internet and phones.
-But the same applies to physical photographs or other material that is not digital.
+But the same applies to physical photographs or other content that is not digital.

 How to answer inappropriate requests for nude photos